 Prom is your child's special night, and while you are watching your budget, you are still willing to spend big bucks to make it so.
-At least that is the conclusion of Visa's annual survey on the expected costs of high school proms.
-The average spending per prom attendee is expected to be $919, down from 2014's value of $978 but still a significant hit to the family budget.
+At least that was the conclusion of Visa's 2015 survey on the expected costs of high school proms.
+The average spending per prom attendee was expected to be $919, down from 2014's value of $978 but still a significant hit to the family budget.

 The survey also found that prom takes an even more disproportionate bite out of the budget of lower-income families.
-Families above the $50,000 income level are expected to spend an average of $799, while those with incomes below $50,000 expect to spend an average of $1,109.
-The effect is even more pronounced on poorer households, with families earning less than $25,000 expecting to spend an average of $1,393 on prom night.
-At $25,000, a $1,393 prom bill is more than 5.5% of the families' overall income for the year!
+Families above the $50,000 income level were expected to spend an average of $799, while those with incomes below $50,000 expected to spend an average of $1,109.
+The effect is even more pronounced on poorer households, with families earning less than $25,000 expected to spend an average of $1,393 on prom night.
+At $25,000, a $1,393 prom bill would be more than 5.5% of the families' overall income for the year!

 Visa's survey also picked up a few other interesting trends with prom spending.

 - "Promposals" – Increasingly elaborate methods of asking a date to prom, called "promposals" in the Visa survey, are taking up a large component of the prom-related costs.
-Of the $919 average cost of the prom, almost 35% of that cost ($324) is spent on the promposal.
+Of the $919 average cost of the prom, almost 35% of that cost ($324) was spent on the promposal.
 They are beginning to rival marriage proposals in their forethought and creativity.
 Charging some of those costs to a rewards or cash back credit card could result in savings for some families.

 Western and Southern families fell in-between, with Western families expected to spend $937 ($342 promposal, $596 prom night) and Southern families expected to spend $859 ($305 promposal, $544 prom night).

 However, the frugality prize goes to our Northern neighbors.
-Canadians intend to spend only $402 (US) on the prom experience, with $119 on promposal and $283 on prom night.
+Canadians intended to spend only $402 (US) on the prom experience, with $119 on promposal and $283 on prom night.

 - Moms vs. Dads – Dads are more willing to spend on prom than moms, according to the survey.
-Dads are expected to spend an average of $1,160; moms are expected to spend $710.
+Dads were expected to spend an average of $1,160 in 2015; moms were expected to spend $710.

-- Parental Costs – Whether it is Dad, Mom, or both footing the bill, parents are paying a larger share of the prom bill compared to 2014.
-Last year, parents were planning to cover 56% of the prom costs, but in 2015, parents are expected to end up with 73% of the costs.
-Canadian parents are spending an even greater percentage (76% of costs), but that represents a drop from 81% in 2014.
+- Parental Costs – Whether it is Dad, Mom, or both footing the bill, parents were paying a larger share of the prom bill compared to 2014.
+That year, parents were planning to cover 56% of the prom costs, but in 2015, parents were expected to end up with 73% of the costs.
+Canadian parents were spending an even greater percentage (76% of costs), but that represented a drop from 81% in 2014.

 What can we conclude from the survey?
 While there are interesting variations with respect to geography and economics, one thing remains a constant — prom night is considered a special night by most teens and their families, and they are determined to keep it special regardless of costs.